What is Public Relations?

 Public relations provides businesses and society with a vital service.
 So, there are various public relation advantages which are briefly explained below:

-- Credibility: PR communication is not perceived in the same light as advertising.
+PR communication is not perceived in the same light as advertising.
 This is because the public knows that the media is not being compensated for providing information.
 Whereas the public knows that advertisement money is paid to the medium and hence the content may be true or may not be true.

 Example: Automotive award given by CNBC for the best car is considered to be very reliable information.
 This is because the company is not advertising to promote its products.

-- Cost: Cost of PR is very low compared to the cost of the advertisement.
+Cost of PR is very low compared to the cost of the advertisement.

-- Avoidance of clutter: Because PR is perceived as news items, the clutter effect of ad, will not be there.
+Because PR is perceived as news items, the clutter effect of ad, will not be there.
 A story regarding a new product introduction or a breakthrough is treated as a news item and is likely to receive attention.

 This can be clearly seen when the car manufacturers introduce a new product through a slot in CNBC network rather than newspaper advertisement.

-- Ability to reach specific groups: Because some products appeal only to a small market segment, it is not feasible to engage in advertising.
+Because some products appeal only to a small market segment, it is not feasible to engage in advertising.
 In such a case, the PR is an easier way to communicate with this segment.

-- Lead generation: Information about medical breakthrough, technological innovation can be well communicated through PR since a number of questions, may have to be asked about the same.
+Information about medical breakthrough, technological innovation can be well communicated through PR since a number of questions, may have to be asked about the same.

-Public Relations Disadvantages
+Disadvantages of Public Relations

 - PR cannot totally whitewash the Tarnished image